jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_eligibleof.md

   @dev
   A value of 0 is returned if no funding cycle was found.

+  @dev
+  Assumes the project has a latest configuration.

   @param _projectId The ID of the project to look through.

   @return configuration The configuration of the active funding cycle.